D3MIA/D2FNet/README.md

 ### 1. CNN Approach (Deep Learning)

-**Base Architecture**: AdvancedUNet with Multi-Scale Attention
+**Base Architecture**: D2FNet with Multi-Scale Attention

-We use an advanced U-Net architecture enhanced with multi-scale attention mechanisms and pyramid pooling.
+We use an advanced U-Net architecture (D2FNet) enhanced with multi-scale attention mechanisms and pyramid pooling.
 The network takes multi-channel images representing displacements and positions as input, and predicts force magnitude at each point through adaptive multi-scale fusion.

 ```
 Input: (batch, 5, 256, 256)